Chapter 5.100

 (2) The business name, address, and telephone number of the single fixed location for which a license is sought.

-(4) Proof that the location for which a tobacco retailer’s license is sought has been issued a valid state tobacco retailer’s license by the California Board of Equalization.
+(4) Proof that the location for which a tobacco retailer license is sought has been issued a valid state tobacco retailer license by the California Board of Equalization.

-(5) Whether or not any proprietor has admitted violating, or has been found to have violated, this article or whose proprietorship has admitted violating, or has been found to have violated, this article, and, if so, the dates and locations of all such violations within the previous six years.
+(5) Whether or not any proprietor has admitted violating, or has been found to have violated, this chapter or whose proprietorship has admitted violating, or has been found to have violated, this chapter, and, if so, the dates and locations of all such violations within the previous six years.

-(6) Such other information as the department deems necessary for the administration or enforcement of this article.
+(6) Such other information as the Department deems necessary for the administration or enforcement of this chapter.

-(7) All information required to be submitted in order to apply for a tobacco retailer’s license shall be updated with the department whenever the information changes.
-A tobacco retailer shall provide the department with any updates within ten (10) business days of a change.
+(7) All information required to be submitted in order to apply for a tobacco retailer license shall be updated with the Department whenever the information changes.
+A tobacco retailer shall provide the Department with any updates within 10 business days of a change.

 5.100.070 Issuance of license.

-Upon the receipt of an application for a tobacco retailer’s license and the license fee required by this article, the department shall issue a license unless substantial evidence demonstrates that one or more of the following bases for denial exists:
+Upon the receipt of an application for a tobacco retailer license and the license fee required by this chapter, the Department shall issue a license unless substantial evidence demonstrates that one or more of the following bases for denial exists:

 (a) The information presented in the application is incomplete, inaccurate, or false.
-Intentionally supplying inaccurate or false information shall be a violation of this article.
+Intentionally supplying inaccurate or false information shall be a violation of this chapter.

-(b) The application seeks authorization for tobacco retailing for a proprietor to whom this article prohibits a license to be issued.
+(b) The application seeks authorization for tobacco retailing for a proprietor to whom this chapter prohibits a license to be issued.

-(c) The application seeks authorization for tobacco retailing that is prohibited pursuant to this article, that is unlawful pursuant to this code which includes but is not limited to the city’s zoning ordinance, building codes, and business license tax ordinance, or that is unlawful pursuant to any other law.
+(c) The application seeks authorization for tobacco retailing that is prohibited pursuant to this chapter, that is unlawful pursuant to this Code, which includes but is not limited to the city’s zoning ordinance, building codes, and business license tax ordinance, or that is unlawful pursuant to any other law.

 (d) Failure to pay an outstanding fine.